Graduate entry to Optometry

 Applicants who only hold higher degrees

-All applicants require a recognised bachelor’s degree for graduate entry into UWA’s MD, DMD, DPM and MPharm.
+All applicants require a recognised bachelor’s degree for graduate entry into UWA’s MD, DMD, DPM, DOpt, MPharm and MSW.
 Applicants who have completed a higher degree but have not completed a recognised bachelor’s degree will not be eligible for consideration.

 COVID19 - Treatment of Results from Semester 1 2020